Joseph Oppenheimer: Oppenheimer Poles

-A remnant of the East-West telegraph line between South Australia and Perth, at Eucla, Western Australia.
+A remnant of the east–west telegraph line between South Australia and Perth, at Eucla, Western Australia.

 The Oppenheimer pole was an ingenious innovation, resistant to rot and termites, it was also designed to be easily transported via camel or bullocky train.
-The Oppenheimer pole could be erected to 3 meters in height, and was available in a light weight narrow version, or a broader one.The Oppenheimer poles were designed using three oval shaped galvanised pipes of different diameter and each pipe would slide inside the next.
+The Oppenheimer pole could be erected to 3 meters in height, and was available in a lightweight narrow version, or a broader one.The Oppenheimer poles were designed using three oval shaped galvanised pipes of different diameter and each pipe would slide inside the next.
 These telescopic poles were ideal for handling and storing and their reduced size made them much easier to transport and erect on site.
 Once on site they would be extended to their full height and a heated iron collar would then be place over the joint.
 The iron collar would cool and shrink on the join making it firm.
 Prior to the poles being installed cast iron base plates were fitted to the bottom of the poles to prevent them from moving.